 If you want to make this recipe as a loaf, place the mixture in a greased loaf tin and bake at 180 C for about 45-50 mins .
 Cover top with foil if it starts to look too brown.
 I sometimes also add a handful,l of oats for added fibre.

-Not only are these muesli bars delicious they're are a healthy version as there's no sugar and coconut oil is used instead of butter.
+Not only are these muesli bars delicious, they're a healthy version as there's no sugar and coconut oil is used instead of butter.
 I offer these as part of my guest breakfast each morning but they're great snacking on during the day.

 .Make these sugar-free Muesli Bars part of your Sunday cook-up repertoire to have handy during the week.